deczak/deczak_cms/README.md

 ## The project

 I create this content management system primarily for myself and my requirements, but make it available to the general public.
-The abbreviation cos stands for cooking own soup, based on the fact that someone cooks their own soup instead of using others.
 I have no objection to participating in the project.
 Notes on errors and the like are welcome.

 There are two branches: